gioapru/gioapru.github.io/_posts/2022-09-28-secnopagelim.md

 ### Appendices
 Research in cybersecurity---and in computer science in general---is becoming increasingly more demanding.
-Finding "novelty" oftentimes requires to reproduce prior work, sometimes by developing _original code_, or by creating _ad-hoc datasets_, or perhaps a mix of both (thereby realizing entirely new testbeds).
+Finding "novelty" often requires to reproduce prior work, sometimes by developing _original code_, or by creating _ad-hoc datasets_, or perhaps a mix of both (thereby realizing entirely new testbeds).
 All such operations (i) require intensive _human effort_ and (ii) are very _lengthy to describe_ in a paper, but (iii) are **not a contribution**.
 Hence, what should an author do?

 * Skip them when describing the experimental methodology!
   * But what about reproducibility and transparency?